shpwrck/rancher-training-material/kubernetes-distributions/script/source.md

 ![](rke-2.jpeg)
 <!-- Start Script -->
-`RKE` is a container based Kubernetes distribution that uses Docker but is not affected of the Kubernetes removal of dockershim in Kubernetes v1.24.
+`RKE` is a container based Kubernetes distribution that uses Docker but is not affected by the Kubernetes removal of dockershim in Kubernetes v1.24.
-`RKE` uses cri-dockerd which is a shim to use the Docker engine.
+`RKE` uses `cri`-docker`d` which is a shim to use the Docker engine.
 `RKE` is installed via a single binary and can use a single yaml configuration file to setup a cluster.
 `RKE` requires `SSH` access to the machines of the cluster.
 Since `RKE` is built using containers, upgrades are easy with the option to roll back.